 - Click at the top of any page in Salesforce.

 - Hover over your profile picture (2) and click Add Photo (if you are changing your photo, this option becomes Update).

-- Choose a picture stored on your computer.
+- Navigate to and select a picture.
 Optionally, select whether to share your picture on publicly accessible pages, then click Save to upload the picture.

 - Click in the Contact section (3).

 - On the Contact tab, add your mobile phone number.
-On the About tab, type something about yourself in the About Me section.
+On the About tab, enter something about yourself in the About Me section.

 - When finished, click Save All.